 So far this looks like a good step into delivering features that make sense on a tablet, but not as much on an iPhone and hopefully this change will bring about better overall productivity support for people looking to replace their Mac with an iPad.
-Time will tell if Apple moves the needle enough, but it is looking like a good start.
+Time will tell if Apple moves the needle enough, but it is a good start.

 Now that you know the key details, here’s a look at the new iPadOS features that are coming to your iPad this fall.